A diffusion approach to Stein's method on Riemannian manifolds: Introduction

-6pt Recently, the Stein operator has been used to develop computational methods for analysing data residing on manifolds \cite{XM, BOPG} and general Polish spaces \cite{HSR}, wherein a key quantity of interest is the so-called Stein kernel discrepancy between a target probability measure and an empirical measure.
-These developments provide additional motivation for our work.
-6pt The paper is organised as follows.
-Section \ref{notation} sets up the notation used in the paper.
-Section \ref{assumptions} describes the main assumptions on the probability measures and the type of diffusions under consideration, and key conditions \eqref{eqn2} and \eqref{eqn6a} for the derivation of our results; the conditions are explained further with some examples.
-Section \ref{distance} is concerned with the coupling of a pair of diffusions, and their distance process; in particular section \ref{noconjugate} examines the distance process for manifolds without conjugate points, while section \ref{conjugate} does the same for manifolds containing conjugate points.
-Section \ref{equation} establishes the existence of a solution to the Stein equation using results from Section \ref{distance}.
-Finally in section \ref{upper_bound}, properties of the solution are ascertained and profitably used first to obtain an upper bound on the Wasserstein distance between $\mu_\phi$ and a probability measure of similar type, and then to obtain an upper bound on an integral metric between $\mu_\phi$ and an arbitrary probability measure on $\M$.
-An important geometric result on the behaviour of the distance function around the cut locus is recorded in the Appendix.
+The paper is organised as follows.
+In Section \ref{notation} we define relevant quantities and introduce notation, and in Section \ref{assumptions} we describe assumptions on probability measures and diffusions under consideration, and the key condition \eqref{eqn2} and assumption (A1) for the derivation of our results; the conditions are explicated with some examples.
+In Section \ref{distance} we describe the coupling of a pair of diffusions on $\M$ and analyse their distance process, when conjugate points are absent (Section \ref{noconjugate}) and present (Section \ref{conjugate}).
+In Section \ref{Stein_equation} we consider the Stein equation and its solution and derive Stein factor bounds that depend on the curvature of $\M$.
+In Section \ref{bounds}, using the Stein factors, we derive bounds for integral (semi-)metrics: in Section \ref{wasserstein_bound} we derive an upper bound on the Wasserstein distance between $\mu_\phi$ and a probability measure of similar type, and in Section \ref{general_bound} we do the same for an integral semi-metric between $\mu_\phi$ and an arbitrary probability measure on $\M$.